|Date of Birth||31 July 1970, London, England, UK|

-The son of an engineer father (Peter) and drama teacher mother (Cynthia), Benedict John Greenwood was born and raised in Windsor, England, the youngest of four children.
+Chaplin was born Benedict John Greenwood in Windsor, England, where he was raised, the youngest of four children of Cynthia (Chaplin), a drama teacher, and Peter Greenwood, a civil engineer.
 He first developed an interest in acting while appearing in a school play.
 He attended London's Guildhall School of Music and Drama, but did not conform well to the school's program layout and left after his first year to scout out the local theatre scene.
 A one-time statistician for the London Transport Authority during his fledgling years as a young actor, he made his TV debut in 1990.
-His first role of note occurred with a co-starring role in the TV-movie Bye Bye Baby (1992).
+His first role of note occurred with a co-starring role in the TV-movie Bye Bye Baby (2001).
 This led to an introduction to film-making with a small part as a footman in the Merchant Ivory period drama The Remains of the Day (1993) starring Anthony Hopkins and Emma Thompson.
-After a breakthrough playing a social misfit in the film Feast of July (1995) and a show-stopping, offbeat role in the BBC TV series Game On (1995), Hollywood quickly took notice and he was offered the role of the photographer who gets caught between two women in The Truth About Cats & Dogs (1996) co-starring Uma Thurman and Janeane Garofalo.
+After a breakthrough playing a social misfit in the film Feast of July (1995) and a show-stopping, offbeat role in the BBC TV series Game-On (1995), Hollywood quickly took notice and he was offered the role of the photographer who gets caught between two women in The Truth About Cats & Dogs (1996) co-starring Uma Thurman and Janeane Garofalo.

 Just as in acting school, he was unwilling to conform to the Hollywood system and immediately sought out work on the London stage.
 Following theatre roles in "The Neighbour" (1993) and "Peaches" (1994), he earned winning reviews and an Olivier Award nomination for his compelling portrayal of Tom Wingfield opposite theatre legend Zoë Wanamaker in "The Glass Menagerie" on the London stage.